sunsetoversunset/frontend-app/public/storiesassets/stories/README.md

 `![8101 Sunset Boulevard.
 1966](https://media.getty.edu/iiif/image/3e423f15-c7f0-463c-b3dd-77ae8d581a8b/full/,1000/0/default.jpg "[View along North Kingsley Drive, looking north, from Sunset Blvd, 1973][url] [url]: /n/8101")`

 If the title doesn't begin with a '[', signalling it's a markdown link, and the title begins with a number, that's automatically linked to the address page.
+That means you can't begin a caption with a number if it's not an address.
+I'd spell it out.

 ### Footnotes